ameyaphad/image-stitching-python/README.md

 # Homography Estimation using Supervised and Unsupervised Deep Learning

 This repository contains code which performs homography estimation for image patches/pairs which are either **low resolution** or have **less reliable features**, for whom the traditional method of finding homography using feature extraction and matching would fail.
-The code is inspired from the following paper: [Link](https://arxiv.org/pdf/1606.03798).

 ## Supervised Learning Approach